What Is A "No-Fault" Divorce?

 We’ve discussed the reasons why fault-based grounds for divorce exist and why one would pursue or not pursue that option.
 But what exactly is a “no-fault” divorce?
 23 Pa.C.S. § 3301(c) and (d), provide two (2) separate grounds for divorce that do not consider fault from either party when granting a divorce.
 The first is by mutual consent of the parties, which means that the court may grant a divorce when the parties agree that the marriage is irretrievably broken.
 The second is by irretrievable breakdown, which means that the moving party alleges that the marriage is irretrievably broken and avers that the parties have been living separate and apart for at least one (1) year.
 Each of the above options are generally straightforward, less expensive and require fewer, if any, court proceedings.

 We at Scaring Law understand the importance of counseling our clients toward the most appropriate and favorable pathway to divorce.
-Our Family Law Attorneys are available for a free consultation, call 717 657 7770.
+Ask our Family Law Attorneys about a free consultation, call 717 657 7770.